Edragon/edragon.github.io/SDK-dat/freertos-dat/freertos-dat.md

 # freertos-dat

+## freeRTOS debug

+Your sketch is written for ESP32 but you’re compiling it for ESP8266, and that’s why it’s failing.

+Why

+SemaphoreHandle_t, xSemaphoreCreateBinary(), xSemaphoreGive(), xSemaphoreTake(), and portMAX_DELAY are FreeRTOS API calls.

+ESP32 Arduino comes with FreeRTOS by default.

+ESP8266 Arduino does not use FreeRTOS — so those types and functions don’t exist unless you add a separate RTOS layer.

 ## ✅ When is it a Good Time to Use FreeRTOS?

 **FreeRTOS** is a real-time operating system designed for microcontrollers.
 It lets you split your application into multiple tasks that run seemingly in parallel.